 If the situation is non-urgent you can call the national police number (0900 8844).
 For local fire services use the link to find out the number of your local emergency service.

 Victim Support Netherlands can provide legal, practical, and emotional assistance to victims of crime after the event.
-The service is free and has been utilised in both major and minor incidents, including shootings, train and airplane crashes.
+The service is free and has been utilized in both major and minor incidents, including shootings, train and airplane crashes.
 Victim Support Netherlands are contactable on 0900-0101 or 116-006 and its offices are open Monday to Friday (09:00 – 17:00).
 Staff speak English as well as Dutch.

-The organisation can explain how the trial process works and who has which role.
+The organization can explain how the trial process works and who has which role.
 Staff can also offer guidance on your options, such as what you can and cannot say at the trial and the possibility of completing a victim statement.

-The organisation can also assist in the recovery of damages from the offender through the criminal process by making an application for compensation.
+The organization can also assist in the recovery of damages from the offender through the criminal process by making an application for compensation.

 Staff can additionally support victims of crime in the Netherlands in a number of practical ways:

 - Helping you to fill out insurance forms and other paperwork